nathanieladiah/EC-Notes/Idk.md

 The only thing truly valuable is the life we get from the Lord.

-Relationships, Purity and Sight - these arw the things
+Relationships, Purity and Sight - these arw the things we should be investing into.